transloadit/uppy/packages/@uppy/instagram/README.md

 The Instagram plugin lets users import photos from their Instagram account.

-An [Uppy Companion](https://uppy.io/docs/server) instance is required for the Instagram plugin to work.
-Uppy Companion handles authentication with Instagram, downloads the pictures and videos, and uploads them to the destination.
+A [Companion](https://uppy.io/docs/companion) instance is required for the Instagram plugin to work.
+Companion handles authentication with Instagram, downloads the pictures and videos, and uploads them to the destination.
 This saves the user bandwidth, especially helpful if they are on a mobile connection.

 Uppy is being developed by the folks at [Transloadit](https://transloadit.com), a versatile file encoding service.